expo/expo/docs/pages/guides/testing-with-jest.md

 ## Installation

-The first thing we'll want to do is to install `jest-expo`, it's a Jest preset that mocks out the native side of the Expo SDK and handles most of configurations for you.
+The first thing we'll want to do is to install `jest-expo`, it's a Jest preset that mocks out the native side of the Expo SDK and handles most of the configurations for you.

 To install the compatible version of `jest-expo` for your project, run: